 - hedge against the downside (by buying put options)

-- make money whether the stock market goes up, down or sideways ... three ways to make money! (by selling ratio put spreads)
+- make money whether the stock or ETF goes up, down slightly or sideways ... three ways to make money! (by selling ratio put spreads)

 Options investing/trading appears complicated, but it really isn't.
 All you need to do is: